n-a-gilbert/download_xc/README.md

 ## Step 5.
 Download the recordings.

-The last step in [download_xc_recordings.R](./code/download_xc_recordings.R) is looping through the download_these table and recording each file.
+The last step in [download_xc_recordings.R](./code/download_xc_recordings.R) is looping through the download_these table and downloading each file.
 Once the download is complete, the recordings can be transferred to a phone and collated into a Spotify playlist.